-(\$ in billions) Ir Sales timated ndustry by Region 2021) Estimated Industry CAGR (2022-2025)
+(\$ in billions) Estimated Industry Sales by Region (2021) Estimated Industry CAGR (2022-2025)

 United States and Canada \$ 31 3-6%

 Europe, Middle East, & Africa 21 3-5%

 China region 15 6-8%

 Rest of World 17 3-5%

 Total Industry \$ 84 4-6%

-^{} Based on GE HealthCare estimates and Signify Research for digital solutions.
+\ Based on GE HealthCare estimates and Signify Research for digital solutions.
 Amounts are based on estimates of (1)(a) orders placed in the last fiscal year across all product categories we offer in the relevant industry or (b) for jurisdictions for which order data are not available, actual sales completed in the last fiscal year across all such products, plus (2) estimates for revenues derived from annual service and digital offerings from such products.